 In his direct testimony, Public Staff witness Franklin testified that Red Bird "has the financial, technical and managerial capabilities necessary to provide wastewater utility service to customers in Etowah's service area."
-Tr. vol. 2, 211.
+Id. at 211.
 Public Staff witness Hinton also testified that based on his review of testimony and discovery responses provided by Red Bird, he believed Red Bird will have sufficient equity capital to acquire and improve Etowah's wastewater system, fund system upgrades, and support other capital improvements.
-Tr. vol. 2, 232.
+Id. at 232.
 Witness Hinton noted, however, that the Public Staff had concerns regarding the ongoing viability of CSWR because it has reported losses on its consolidated income statements, and financial viability largely depends on external infusions of common equity largely provided by private equity.
 Id.
-Tr. vol. 2, 232.
 Witness Hinton nonetheless stated that in view of the fact that witness Franklin and other Public Staff engineers are unaware of any plant and operational problems that stem from a lack of investment capital and based on Red Bird's business plan and record of acquiring water and sewer utility systems, he believed CSWR has sufficient capital resources to be considered financially viable.
-Witness Hinton noted, however, that Red Bird has not owned systems in North Carolina for a long time and recommended that Red Bird meet with the Public Staff on an annual basis to discuss Red Bird's North Carolina water and wastewater operations and address any concerns with its financial condition.
-Tr. vol. 2, 233.
+Witness Hinton noted, however, that Red Bird has not owned systems in North Carolina for very long and recommended that Red Bird meet with the Public Staff on an annual basis to discuss Red Bird's North Carolina water and wastewater operations and address any concerns with its financial condition.
+Id. at 233.